mambax7/rssc_headline/readme.txt

 this module can show RSS feed 1,3,5 which belongs to link A.

 Admin can correct this problem.
-Admin delete link record with same "URL of the RDF/RSS file" in rssc_headline module and RSSC module.
+Admin delete link record with same "URL of the RDF/RSS file" in rssheadline module and RSSC module.